mit-orcd/orcd-docs-edit/docs/recipes/openclaw-engaging.md

 OpenClaw has two layers of sandboxing you should be aware of:

 1. **OpenClaw's internal sandbox** restricts what the agent can do inside the container (file access, shell commands).
-Keep this **enabled** (the default).
+With the sandbox enabled, the agent cannot run shell commands, edit files, or interact with your data in any meaningful way.
+For the agent to be useful on an HPC cluster you need to disable it:

+    ```bash
+    openclaw config set agents.defaults.sandbox.mode off
+    ```

 2. **Apptainer isolation** controls what the container can see on the host.
+   This becomes your **primary security boundary** once the internal sandbox is off.
 Using `--containall` prevents the container from automatically mounting your entire home directory, limiting exposure to only the paths you explicitly bind.

+!!! warning
+    With the internal sandbox disabled the agent has your full user permissions inside the container.
+Use `--containall` and explicit bind mounts so Apptainer restricts what the agent can reach — do not give it access to files or directories it does not need.

-For tighter isolation, launch the gateway with `--containall` and explicit bind mounts instead of relying on Apptainer's default home-directory mount:
+Launch the gateway with `--containall` and explicit bind mounts instead of relying on Apptainer's default home-directory mount:

 ```bash
 apptainer run \